NascentKiosk/NascentKiosk/README.md

 <img width="40%" alt="Hej, I'm Timothy.
 Frontend Developer!" src="https://user-images.githubusercontent.com/25063572/210056286-79efe697-3bed-4259-8baa-55735beb4ae5.png" style="max-width: 100%;">
 I've done remote work for agencies, worked for companies, and collaborated with talented people to create digital products for both business and consumer use.
-I'm quietly confident, naturally curious, and I try to leave every bit of code I touch more readable, modular and accessible than I found it.
+I'm confident, naturally curious, and I try to leave every bit of code I touch more readable, modular and accessible than I found it.
 <br />
 <br />